Tuesday, October 25, 2011

 Wednesday, September 29, 2010

-This tutorial explains how we can create simple Web Services using Visual Studio 2008 or Visual Studio 2010.
+This tutorial explains how we can create simple Web Services using Visual Studio.

 1. Create the Web Service